poppinss/utils/README.md

 Lodash itself is a bulky library and most of the times, we don't need all the functions from it.

 Also, all of the lodash functions are published as individual modules on npm.
-However, most of those individual packages are outdated and using them is not option.
+However, most of those individual packages are outdated and using them is not an option.

-Instead, we decided to use the `lodash-cli` to create a custom build for all the utilities we need inside AdonisJS ecosystem export it as part of this package.
+Instead, we decided to use the `lodash-cli` to create a custom build for all the utilities we need inside AdonisJS ecosystem and export it as part of this package.

 ```ts
 import { lodash } from '@poppinss/utils'